-Thanksgiving break is a couple of weeks away, and the vast majority of Wake Forest students will be headed home to finish classes and finals remotely, and will remain home for an extended winter break.
-When your Deac comes home, it’s not like they will be returning to what life was like in high school.
+Finals week is here, which means Winter Break is right around the corner.
+When your Deac comes home for Winter Break, it’s not like they will be returning to what life was like in high school.
 Your college student’s return home is an adjustment for both students and families alike.

-Here are some of the potential things you might have to navigate at Thanksgiving and beyond:
+Here are some of the potential things you might have to navigate at Winter Break and beyond:

 Sleep schedules – students live a much more nocturnal lifestyle at college.
 Many students sleep in as late as their classes allow, then stay up very late at night to do their schoolwork.
 This schedule can cause tension if you want to plan meals or activities that suit the rest of your family’s much earlier-in-the-day schedule.

-Going out/socializing – you and your student might have differing levels of comfort related to going out or socializing.
+Going out/socializing – you and your student might have differing ideas about how often they should go out and socialize with friends (vs. staying home with the family).
 Your Deac may crave social time with friends from high school, which is understandable.
-It’s also reasonable that you might have concerns about socializing during a pandemic.
+It’s also reasonable that you – or younger siblings – might want to have some family time.
 You and your Deac will have to come to an understanding that you can both live with for the next several weeks.

-Curfew – related to the above, if your Deac can visit friends in COVID-appropriate ways, many students don’t start the social part of their day late at night, much to the dismay of parents and family members who believe (as my mom did) that “nothing good can possibly be going on between midnight and 3 am.”
+Curfew – related to the above, many students don’t begin socializing until late at night, much to the dismay of parents and family members who believe (as my parents did) that “nothing good can possibly be going on between midnight and 3 am.”
 This is a tricky situation: your student has been living on their own all semester without any curfew (other than what they deem appropriate), whereas you may want them home by a certain time.
 How you navigate this will be important.

-Cleanliness (of person or room) – students may leave their childhood room in disarray or expect you to pick up after them, or not do their laundry/shower as often as their family members would like.
+Cleanliness (of person or room) – students may leave their childhood room in disarray or expect you to pick up after them.
+Or perhaps your Deacs might not do their laundry/shower as often as their family members would like.